Deterministic Sparse Suffix Sorting in the Restore Model: Sparse Suffix Sorting in Text Space

-There is one problem left before we can prove the main result of the paper: The sparse suffix sorting algorithm of \Cref{secAbstAlgo} creates \LCEI{}s on substrings smaller than $\gap$ between two \LCEI{}s temporarily when applying~\ref{ruleCreate}.
-We cannot afford to build such tiny \thTree{}s, since they cannot respect both invariants.
-Since a temporarily created \DynLCE{} is eventually merged with a \DynLCE{} on a large \LCEI{}, we do not create a \thTree{} if it covers less than $\gap$ characters.
-Instead, we apply the new merge operation of \Cref{lemmaConcatTSESP} directly, merging two trees that have a gap of less than $\gap$ characters.
-With this and the other properties stated above, we come to
+There is one problem left before we can prove the main result of the paper: The sparse suffix sorting algorithm of \cref{secAbstAlgo} creates \LCEI{}s on substrings smaller than $\gapLCE$ between two \LCEI{}s temporarily when applying \cref{ruleCreate}.
+We cannot afford to build such tiny \thTreeF{}s, since they cannot respect \cref{invRedInterval} and \cref{invWorkingSpace}.
+Due to \cref{ruleMerge}, we eventually merge a temporarily created \DynLCE{} with a \DynLCE{} on a long \LCEI{}.
+Instead of temporarily creating an \thTreeF{} covering less than $\gapLCE$ characters, we apply the new merge operation of \cref{lemmaConcatTSESP} directly, merging two trees that have a gap of less than $\gapLCE$ characters.
+With this and the other properties stated above, we come to the final proof: